mozilla/addons-server/docs/topics/blocklist.rst

 .. _blocklist-doc-regex:

-The legacy blocklist records can contain regular expressions in the `guid` field, which are interpretted by Firefox to match addon guids.
+The legacy blocklist records can contain regular expressions in the `guid` field, which are interpreted by Firefox to match addon guids.

 AMO's blocklist implementation, by design, does not generate or change regular expressions in legacy blocklist records.
-So Blocks imported from a regular expression in the legacy blocklist can be viewed and updated on AMO, and are included in the v3 bloomfilter blocklist, but changes to those records cannot be propapated back to the legacy blocklist because the regular expression would need to be amended.
+So Blocks imported from a regular expression in the legacy blocklist can be viewed and updated on AMO, and are included in the v3 bloomfilter blocklist, but changes to those records cannot be propagated back to the legacy blocklist because the regular expression would need to be amended.

 A warning message is displayed and the user must manually make the changes to the legacy blocklist via the kinto admin tool.